johnmackintosh/rockthemes/README.md

 This is a collection of colour palettes based on classic rock album covers.

+Not all of the artists are ‘rock’, but they appeared in lists of classic rock album covers and the internet is never wrong.

-Although ‘rock’ may be a stretch in some cases, the albums were chosen for their appealing covers
+The albums were chosen either for their striking covers (in terms of colour), or simply, because they are bona fide rock classics.

+Your job is to guess which is which.

 ## Why?